 Solutes precipitate and combine to form stones formed of calcium oxalate usually around a nidus of uric acid.
 Other solutes that form stones are ca and mg phosphates, cystine, and uric acid staghorn calculi form in the presence of chronic urinary tract infections.
 Stones can be painful, may require ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Kidney stones symptoms
+- Kidney stones symptoms treatment

-- Kidney stone symptoms
+- Kidney stone early symptoms